mbuckler/personal-website/content/post/patenting.md

 "first-to-file" country you must file as soon after creating the invention as possible to prevent others from filing before you.

-	Another consideration to keep in mind however is when to patent in relationship to publishing.

-	One year rule, first to file in US.
-Different internationally
+	Another consideration to keep in mind is when to patent in relationship to publishing.
+In a university your main priority as a researcher is usually to publish your work.
+Some may think that this precludes you from patenting your work as well, but this isn't true!
+While some countries do prevent you from patenting after publishing your work, the US allows a one-year grace period.
+A much better strategy of course is to file a patent application before you publish.
+Thankfully, most conferences and journals enforce confidentiality on submissions, meaning that simply submitting your work for publication doesn't count as publication.
+So, if you verify that your publication venue supports submission confidentiality then you can begin filing for your patent immediately after finishing your submission.

 * Is my idea better protected as a patent or trade secret?